 Crowdfunding is a type of fundraising and as such falls under the umbrella of the Gresham-Barlow School District’s Gift Acceptance Policy.
 Although the GBEF is a separate and independent entity, for the purposes of crowdfunding, the district’s policy on fundraising will apply to campaigns using the FoundationGIVE platform.

-The GBEF welcomes Campaigns For Classrooms submissions from district teachers administrators, staff, and program directors.
+The GBEF welcomes Campaigns For Classrooms submissions from district teachers, administrators, staff, and program directors.
+Please limit the amount requested to $2,500.
+You may apply for a grant every year.

 The following guidelines should be reviewed prior to submitting a campaign for approval.